 Cultural Fit – ERP transformations can be long-term endeavors that tax the energy of even the most seasoned professional.
 Having an implementation partner that is ethical, professional, customer-centric, innovative and willing to help make tough decisions as a true trusted advisor is the key to success.
 As businesses consider potential implementation partners, the spirit of true collaboration and mutual success is critical.

-As businesses look for helTp in making these decisions or moving forward with a transition to Dynamics 365, enVista is ready to help. enVista combines strong Microsoft expertise, a 97.6 percent customer retention rate and unparalleled industry experience across manufacturing, retail, commerce and logistics.
+As businesses look for help in making these decisions or moving forward with a transition to Dynamics 365, enVista is ready to help. enVista combines strong Dynamics 365 consulting services, a 97.6 percent customer retention rate and unparalleled industry experience across manufacturing, retail, commerce and logistics.